SAP/project-kb/docs/index.md

 - export the result of the merge operation to a variety of different formats

 The **knowledge base**, offers a set of vulnerability statements that can be consumed using the `kaybee` tool.
+It contents are kept in the dedicated branch `vulnerability-data`.

 ## Getting started

 ### Installing the `kaybee` tool

 ### Importing vulnerability data in Eclipse Steady